VoxSupplyChain/json-schema-codegen/README.md

 ## History

+ * 0.6.0

+    Added a configuration to allow for ignoring packages from generation.
+    This allows us to share schemas between shared code bases.
+    For example:

+    filter in scalaCodegen in Compile := {
+        pkg: String =>
+            !pkg.startsWith("vox.buy.model") &&
+            !pkg.startsWith("segment.model")
+      }

  * 0.5.0

     Added support for type aliases in Typescript and Scala generators.
 This makes type declarations even more expressive.